 Best For Brightening Skin: Clinique Fresh Pressed Daily Booster with Pure Vitamin C 10% ($76.50)

 The packaging is a pain to use (Clinique had to provide instruction for it!) but the juice inside is loaded with 10% Ascorbic Acids, the pure form of vitamin C. It’s a powerful anti-aging superstar that brightens dull skin, reduces dark spots, boosts collagen production, and even prevents wrinkles.
 Plus, it’s also loaded with other antioxidants to help you keep those pesky wrinkles away for longer.
 Did I mention it mixed well with moisturisers?
 Available at Debenhams and Sephora.

 Best For Dry Skin: Dr Dennis Gross Clinic Concentration Hydration Booster ($68.00)

-When your skin needs some extra moisture, there’s only one guy to turn to: sodium hyaluronate.
+When your skin needs some extra moisture, there’s only one guy to turn to: hyaluronic acid (and its close cousin sodium hyaluronate – they’re pretty much the same thing).
 This guy can attract, and bind, to the skin up to 1000 times its weight in water.
 Your skin can’t get more moisture than that!
 What sets this serum apart is the addition of skin-repairing ceramides, soothing evening primrose extract and a bunch of wrinkle-preventing antioxidants.
 Dr Gross has really thought of everything!
-Available at Sephora.
+Available at Sephora and SpaceNK.

 Best For Treating Sun Damage: Paula’s Choice Resist 1% Retinol Booster ($52.00)